jackyzha0/quartz/content/Projects/Ahoy!.md

 ---

 ## What is Ahoy?
 Ahoy! is a community we always wanted to be a part of.
 As a result of not finding such a place, we decided to create one ourselves.

-Actual focus on topics like [[Knowledge/Design/UX]]/[[Wiedza/🎨 Projektowanie/UI]], Photography, [[Optimization/Automation/Automation]] and [[Web Development]].
+Actual focus on a cutting edge topics in areas like UX&UI, Photography, Graphic Design, [[Optimization/Automation/Automation]] and [[Web Development]].
+In practice, this is a place for Tech Outliers who want to meet like minded people.

 The community is based on the Circle.so platform and a number of our plug-ins and products (e.g. [[Projects/EasyCart]]).

 ## News

+- Q3 2022
+	- We have started a Shipyard DAO (https://shipyarrd.com) which is a project connected with our NFT - Gods of the Sea https://opensea.io/collection/gods-of-the-sea-gots

 - Q2 2022
 	- We have launched all parts of the community and have largely merged Ahoy with eduweb.
 Similarly, we also stop developing [[Projects/zautomatyzowani]] as a separate project